pyside/pyside2-setup/doc/typesystem_specifying_types.rst

     *optional* **function-name** or **field-name** attributes to reject a particular function or field.
 Note that the **field-name** and **function-name** cannot be specified at the same time.
 To remove all occurrences of a given field or function, set the class attribute to \*.
-You can use an empty class field to denote a global function.

 .. _primitive-type: